cosmos/evm/mempool/README.md

 ERROR unable to publish transaction nonce=40 expected=12: invalid sequence ERROR unable to publish transaction nonce=41 expected=12: invalid sequence
 ```

+**Real-World Testing**: The [`tests/systemtests/Counter/script/SimpleSends.s.sol`](../../tests/systemtests/Counter/script/SimpleSends.s.sol) script demonstrates typical Ethereum tooling behavior - it sends 10 sequential transactions in a batch, which naturally arrive out of order and create nonce gaps.
+With the default Cosmos mempool, this script would fail with sequence errors.
+With the EVM mempool, all transactions are queued locally and promoted as gaps are filled, allowing the script to succeed.

 ### Design Principles